Mmynemious/Prompt_Engineering/README.md

 # Disclosure

 This repository serves as a reference for the Prompt Engineering course.
 I have not created any of the course materials.
 View this as a helpful guide for your learning journey.
+The notes outside the "code_prompts" folder were written by me.